TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 ```
 #### 2.5.2 Derivation of the Logic

 We first show how nontrivial the self-interpretation requirement is.
-The following the-
-orem and proof are slightly modified versions of those in [4, 5, 7] and demonstrate the
+The following theorem and proof are slightly modified versions of those in [4, 5, 7] and demonstrate the
 well-known result stating that no total language may self interpret:

-Theorem 1.LetLbe any set of programs that is closed under self-interpretation and
+Theorem 1.Let 𝓛 be any set of programs that is closed under self-interpretation and
 under Boolean operations.
-ThenLis not total, namely it is not defined on all its possible
+Then 𝓛 is not total, namely it is not defined on all its possible
-inputs, or in other words,Lcontains machines that do not halt on some elements of
+inputs, or in other words, 𝓛 contains machines that do not halt on some elements of
 X.

 Proof.
-Given the assumptions we construct a nonhalting program inL.
-By assumption
+Given the assumptions we construct a non halting program in 𝓛. By assumption
 we can write eval as

 ```